thomasstxyz/fppss-deploy/README.md

 > Alternatively, the application may be installed on a minikube cluster for local development.

+## Create a kubernetes cluster

-## Creating a minikube cluster for local development
+### Creating a minikube cluster for local development

 Install [minikube](https://minikube.sigs.k8s.io/docs/start/) on your machine.